ropensci/MtreeRing/README.md

 <!--回头用动态gif代替-->
 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/README-img003.png" width = 85% height = 85% />

-After the rectangle has been created in the the **Measurement Window**, you can click on the green "**Run Detection**" button, and the app will detect ring borders. see this example.
+After the rectangle has been created in the the **Measurement Window**, you can click on the green "**Run Detection**" button, and the app will detect ring borders within the rectangle.
+We suggest createing a narrow rectangle to avoid avoid degrading performance of image processing.
+See this example.